-SRP-9003 (LGMD, gene therapy program).
+• SRP-9003 (LGMD, gene therapy program).
 We are developing gene therapy programs for various forms of LGMDs.
 The most advanced of our LGMD product candidates, SRP-9003, is designed to transfer a gene that codes for and restores beta-sarcoglycan protein with the goal of restoring the dystrophin associated protein complex.
 It utilizes the AAVrh.74 vector system, the same vector used in our SRP-9001 gene therapy program.
 A Phase 1/2a trial of SRP-9003 was commenced in the fourth quarter of 2018.
 In February 2019, we announced positive two-month biopsy data from the first three-patient low-dose cohort dosed in the SRP-9003 trial, and in October 2019, we announced positive nine-month functional data from these three patients.
 We have dosed one additional cohort of three patients at a higher dose per the study protocol.
-In June 2020, we announced safety and expression results from three clinical trial participants in the high-dose cohort measured at 60 days, and one-year functional data from three clinical trial participants in the low-dose cohort.
-In March 2021, we announced six-month functional data from three clinical trial participants in the low-dose cohort.
-In March 2022, we announced 36-month functional data from three clinical trial participants in the low-dose cohort and twelve-month functional data from the three clinical trial participants in the low-dose cohort and 24-month functional data from two clinical trial participants in the high-dose cohort.
-We plan to initiate our potentially pivotal trial by the end of 2023.
+In June 2020, we announced safety and expression results from three clinical trial participants in the high-dose cohort.
+In September 2020, we announced six-month functional data from three clinical trial participants in the low-dose cohort.
+In March 2021, we announced 24-month functional and expression data from the three clinical trial participants in the low-dose cohort and twelve-month functional data from the three clinical trial participants in the low-dose cohort and 24-month functional data from two clinical trial participants in the high-dose cohort.
+In January 2024, we announced that we had begun screening in Study SRP-9003-301, a Phase 3, multi-national, open-label study of SRP-9003.